HCPLab-SYSU/HSE/README.md

 **Note th**

 ## 2. Download trained models
-The trained models can be downloaded from [BaiduyunDisk (all)](https://pan.baidu.com/s/1WWalFQFiNCCrWr30pvEA6A):
+The trained models of our HSE framework and the baseline methods on the extended Caltech UCSD birds, Butterfly-200, and VegFru datasets can be downloaded from [dropbox] pr [BaiduyunDisk](https://pan.baidu.com/s/1WWalFQFiNCCrWr30pvEA6A):

 - Caltech UCSD Birds